apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 ### 5.2.
 Using TLC Random

-Leslie Lamport has recently introduced a solution that is allows one to use TLC in the spirit of [Property-based testing][].
+Leslie Lamport has recently introduced a solution that allows one to run TLC in the spirit of [Property-based testing][].
 This is done by initializing states with the operators that are defined in the module `Randomization`.
 For details, see Leslie's paper on [Inductive invariants with TLC][].